mattbnz/web-matt/content/projects/index.md

 ---
-title: Projects
+title: Then
 date: 2023-01-08
 aliases:
  - software.php
 ---

-I've written or been involved in the development of a few pieces of open source software.
+In contrast to [what I'm currently doing]({{< relref "now" >}}), in past times I've written or been involved in the development of a few pieces of open source software.

 ## Released Software